Painting New Plaster / bare plaster – the ‘mist coat’

 I tend to add 50% water (so a ratio of 1:1 paint/water).
 If I’m painting a bathroom I might add more like 60% water to be on the safe side as these types of rooms are particularly prone to peeling because of the steam that is produced.

 Make sure that flooring and furniture is well protected

 The mist coat is more likely to drip / spray from the roller because the paint is quite runny.
 As a result, you’ll need to make sure that you have covered up everything in the room properly.

-The mist coat will dry quite quickly and a second coat of paint can usually be applied an hour or so later.
+The drying time for a mist coat various according to the temperature of the room but it is usually touch dry after 1 hour and ready to be re-coated after roughly 2 hours.
 Before applying the second coat, you’ll want to take some fine sandpaper and check to see if there are any rough areas.
 The mist coat will also show up any areas that need to be filled, so now is a goof time to do that.
 After you have carried out filling and sanding, subsequent coats can be applied undiluted and depending of the colour, usually 2 or 3 additional coats are required.